-You’re going to find about the real beginning of your story (not what you think is the beginning).
-You’re going to find your themes, you’re going to see the characters in your life as archetypes and players in the wild story that is the gist of your memoir, and you’re going to show up at the page as you’ve promised yourself, until you have your story down.
+You’re going to find about the real beginning of your story (not what you think is the beginning – see why a memoir is rejected for that!).
+You’re going to find your themes, you’re going to see the characters in your life as archetypes and players in the wild story that is your memoir, and you’re going to show up at the page as you’ve promised yourself, until you have your story down.

 Yes, it’s hard.
 Yes, it’s hard because it is just messy first draft and not craft, but I believe the magic starts in the first draft process – and you can feel that magic even more when you have a blueprint so you don’t overthink the dilemmas of writing about real people and events and instead just follow the guidance and start to see your own angel in the marble!

 You need to write the first draft quickly, because it is so agonising.
 It’s not going to be enjoyable – and, like me, you’ll probably flinch and reel at some of the awful writing you have to get down in that first draft.